 Sections of the audio that contain lyrics that are different from any other section can still be repaired when bursty losses do occur.
 Pauses between words, phrases and sentences where only the music can be heard allow for repair in that repetition is inherent in WTF songs.
 Background instruments can follow the same repeated pattern throughout the entirety of the song.
-The following guitar chords are an extract of the chorus from R.E.M.s' "Everybody Hurts": E minor / A minor / A minor / E minor / A / A minor / B minor / A minor / A minor / A minor / B m
+The following guitar chords are an extract of the chorus from R.E.M.s' "Everybody Hurts": E minor / E minor / A / A .
+Similarly the intro and verses contain a similar pattern: D/G/D/G/D/G/D. Pattern matching will require identification and grouping of these sections prior to streaming.